NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseeker/lab-ChIPseeker.rst

 For calculating the profile of ChIP peaks binding to TSS regions, we need to prepare the TSS regions, which are defined as the flanking sequence of the TSS sites.
 Then we can align the peaks that are mapping to these regions, and generate the tagMatrix used for plotting.

 Here, we will select peaks present per cell type, i.e. found in two replicates.
-We will also create tagMatrix list to enable groups comparisons across cell lines.
+We will also create tagMatrix list to enable group comparisons across cell lines.

 .. code-block:: R